FormulaMonks/potluck/README.md

 * Automate setup steps that are typically relegated to a README.
 * And more stuff I can't think of right now...

+Note that the server provisioning scripts contained here are for very simple server setups.
+They are primarily useful for small applications, experiments, prototypes, staging environments, or alpha launches.
+While they have some of the configuration of a small production environment (iptables rules, log rotation, etc...), they are not intended for critical deployments.
+That said, we try to keep them stable, and have had boxes managed by these cookbooks chugging along for long periods.

 Usage
 =====